-Morneau advisers urge sweeping changes to cope with massive looming technological disruption
+Morneau advisers urge sweeping changes to cope with looming tech disruption

 The growth council calls for a "jolt to the system" with the creation of a "third pillar" alongside the education system and regimes for funding retirement and unemployment insurance.
 "The focus has to be about providing skills upgrading capabilities and opportunities for people who are in the labor market," said council member Michael Sabia, CEO of the Caisse de dépôt et placement du Québec.

-At the heart would be a new $15-billion-per-year fund for training employed adults that would be jointly funded by government, industry and individuals.
+At the heart of the council's proposed $15 billion-per-year skills funding boost would be a new $2.5-billion-per-year government fund for training employed adults.
+The $15-billion amount would be jointly funded by government, industry and individuals.
 Mr. Sabia said it was "premature" to say how costs would be split.
 The council also calls for the government's employment centres to be transformed to provide not only help for the unemployed but also career and training guidance for working adults and employers.
 "What we're really saying is … the country has to get on with the discussion that's required about how are we are going to deal with this issue," he said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.